 Our nation owes a great debt of gratitude to the men and women who have served in the armed forces since the founding of our country 247 years ago.
 This is especially true for those individuals who made the ultimate sacrifice by giving their lives in the service of our nation.

-Memorial Day this year is Monday, May 29th, and everyone at Frontier Management would like to take a moment to pay tribute to the brave men and women who lost their lives while serving in the military.
+Memorial Day this year is Monday, May 29th, and everyone at Frontier Senior Living would like to take a moment to pay tribute to the brave men and women who lost their lives while serving in the military.

 The History of Memorial Day